City-of-Helsinki/events-helsinki-monorepo/README.md

 To create a new release for an app, this release PR is merged, which creates a new release with release notes and a new tag.
 This tag will be picked by Azure pipeline and trigger a new deployment to staging.
 From there, the release needs to be manually released to production.

+When merging release PRs, make sure to use the "Rebase and merge" (or "Squash and merge") option, so that Github doesn't create a merge commit.
+This is important, because the release-please-action does not work correctly with merge commits (there's an open issue you can track: [Chronological commit sorting means that merged PRs can be ignored ](https://github.com/googleapis/release-please/issues/1533)).

 See [Release Please Implementation Design](https://github.com/googleapis/release-please/blob/main/docs/design.md) for more details.

 And all docs are available here: [release-please docs](https://github.com/googleapis/release-please/tree/main/docs).